bright/new-www/content/blog/completing-the-void-finding-whats-missing-in-a-software-engineering-career.md

 **What is your advice for successful app modernization?**

-It’s better to plan modernization with a clear **understanding of the broader business context** of the solution we’re about to rewrite.
+It’s better to plan [app modernization](/our-areas/app-modernization/) with a clear **understanding of the broader business context** of the solution we’re about to rewrite.
 If we don’t have that perspective, we need to ask questions on the client’s side to better understand what exactly we’re changing.
 It goes far beyond just the code – **any software modernization can impact the entire digital business**.

 **You work with clients from across the globe.
 What is it like to work in multinational teams?**